michaelisvy/blog-files/03-spring-boot-opinionated-but-not-hype/blog-text.md

 # Spring Boot without the hype

 It is summertime and we are taking it as an opportunity to enhance Spring Boot coverage in our Core-Spring training course.
-In the process, we have had lots of conversations with people getting started to Spring Boot and we realize that some points tend to be misunderstood.
-Hopefully the below points will help to shed some light.
-In particular, we will discuss how Spring Boot integrates with existing Java applications (the ones built with ~~Java Config~~ XML, ~~YAML~~ properties files, external containers...)
+In the process, we have had lots of conversations with people who are learning Spring Boot and we have realized that some points tend to be misunderstood.
+Hopefully the below will help to shed some light.
+In particular, we will discuss how Spring Boot integrates with traditional Java applications (the ones built with ~~Java Config~~ XML, ~~YAML~~ properties files, external containers...)

 ## Embedded container... if you'd like